You are here: Term Regulations > Checklist for Undergraduate Subjects

 |No assignment should fall due if there is testing during the final exam period.|

-Exceptions to the term regulations and examinations policies must be approved by the Faculty Chair.
+Exceptions to the term regulations and examinations policies must be approved by the Chair of the Faculty.
 Asking students to vote on some deviation from the rules is not permissible.
 Instructors should contact exam-termregs[at]mit[dot]edu with questions of interpretation or requests for exceptions to the regulations.
 Exceptions to the regulations will be granted for no more than five years.

 Students are encouraged to discuss questions regarding individual subjects and the term regulations with the instructor as early in the term as possible.
-Students can also address questions or report violations to exam-termregs[at]mit.edu or feedback[at]mit.edu.
+Students can also address questions or report violations to exam-termregs[at]mit.edu.
 It is Institute policy that individuals will not be reprimanded or discriminated against for initiating an inquiry or complaint, see Policies and Procedures, Section 9.6.

-Students may contact the Undergraduate Association's Student Committee on Educational Policy (SCEP) for advice and support.
+Students may contact the Undergraduate Association's Committee on Education for advice and support.